AI-DreamTeam/ai-dreamteam.github.io/_posts/2017-06-12-HuffmanPractice.markdown

 title: Huffman Coder
 ---

-Hello humans, this week the "AI-DreamTeam" developed a compressor using the Hufmman algorithm and a BFS(Best-Firts-Search) tree.
+Hello humans, this week the "AI-DreamTeam" developed a compressor using the Hufmman algorithm and a BFS(Best-First-Search) tree.

-This algorithm compress strings and text files using the character's frequency, if higher the frequency is, higher the compression level will be.
+This algorithm compresses strings and text files using the character's frequency.
+The higher the frequency is, higher the compression level will be.

 Now, a demo:

 <img src="/images/fulls/P02_Huffman2.jpg" class="fit image">

-In the left side we can type a string or choose a text file using the "file browser" icon.
+On the left side we can type a string or choose a text file using the "file browser" icon.

-In the right side are tree buttons:
+On the right side are three buttons:

   - Frequency:  This window will show the frequency table. the table has the character, the frequency of occurrence, and the binary code assigned by the algorithm.